mm6/InternetOfThingsCourse/Weeks/week4.md

 ## Topics

-In week 4 we go into detail on the MQTT protocol.
-We also discuss client side technologies such as Micro controllers, personal area networks, OpenChirp from CMU, programmable logic controllers (PLC's), and SCADA systems.
-We conclude with an interesting use case - Sensor Andrew at CMU.
+There are two use cases studied in week 4 - Sensor Andrew and OpenChirp.
+Both of these are IoT initiatives built at Carnegie Mellon.
+We go into detail on the MQTT protocol, client side technologies such as micro controllers, personal area networks, programmable logic controllers, and SCADA systems.

 + MQTT Qualities of Service
 + OpenChirp architecture from CMU